Keeping Franklin, Ohio's stories alive!

 The Harding Museum is a unique place to have a holiday party or an event throughout the year.
-The main floor of the building can be rented for a three-hour, get-together for forty or fewer participants at a cost of $150.
+The main floor of the building can be rented for a three-hour get-together for forty or fewer participants for $150.
 Learn more.

 Thank you to WesBanco, our 2021 admissions sponsor.

 Support has been provided by Ohio Humanities, the National Endowment for the Humanities, and the federal American Rescue Plan Act of 2021.